 7/1 Adjustable-Rate Mortgage Rates

-A 7/1 adjustable-rate mortgage can be beneficial to someone who’d like a low interest rate and cheaper initial mortgage payments to be relatively cheap.
+A 7/1 adjustable-rate mortgage (ARM) can be beneficial to someone who’d like a low interest rate and cheaper initial mortgage payments.
 The initial interest rate (in this case, seven years) is generally lower than fixed rate mortgages.
-These kinds of mortgages can also appeal to younger homebuyers or individuals who plan to relocate within a short span of time.
+ARMs usually most appeal to homebuyers planning on selling the property within a few years of purchase.

 Historical 7/1 ARM Rates